 Born and raised in Austin, Texas, Davis Ayer began taking photos in 2007.
 Coming from a background in architectural history, he was originally drawn to space, shapes, and abstract compositions.
 Under the mentorship of architectural photographer Casey Dunn, he was soon introduced to the world of analogue film, and artists like Steven Shore, Joel Sternfeld, and Andreas Gursky.

-Finding truth in the emulsion, Ayer set forth on a journey of self discovery that continues to this day.
+Finding truth in the emulsion, Ayer set forth on a journey of self discovery that continued for the rest of his life.

 I was pleasantly surprised by the exuberence I found radiating off Davis while we spoke.
 I half-expected a brooding hermit, inarticulate and internal, but the guy just radiates joy at the act of photography, and getting down deep with his process and his thoughts was a real joy.
 I was intrigued by his approach and inspired by his love of both the process and the mystique of photography.